Meningococcal disease

 Travellers

-MenACWY vaccines are strongly recommended for people who are planning travel that may involve a greater risk of exposure to meningococcal serogroups A, C, W and Y.
+MenACWY vaccines are recommended for people who are planning travel that may involve a greater risk of exposure to meningococcal serogroups A, C, W and Y.

 These people include:

-- people travelling to mass gatherings, such as pilgrims travelling to the Hajj
+- people travelling to mass gatherings, such as pilgrims travelling to the Hajj in Saudi Arabia

-The Saudi Arabian authorities require documentation of vaccination for country entry visas.
+The Saudi Arabian authorities require documentation of MenACWY vaccination for country entry visas.
 See Vaccination for international travellers.

 The vaccine brand and doses needed for primary vaccination depend on the person’s age when they start the vaccine course, and are the same as for healthy people.
 Details on the number of doses and dose intervals are in: